3F/3F.github.io/Donation.md

 permalink: /Donation/
 ---

-## This page will tell you how to support *my developer life ☕
+## developer's life ☕

-<span class="label label-success">!
-Firstly,</span>
-I do not call anyone for help to me, and I do not require any donation from someone.

-Feel free to use my free programs, utilities, source codes, documentations, some info, and so on. *Under the license of course :)* *Usually it's open MIT, but don't forget look accompanying notes or license file.* Hope it's really helpful for you -_*
+Feel free to use my free programs, utilities, source codes, documentations, some info, and so on. *Under the license of course :)*

-However, I do not do business for my open projects/help/examples/and so on.
+However, I don't do business on my open projects/help/examples/and so on.
-Absolutely not commercial activity 'as is' which is **completely non-profit**.
+Absolutely non-commercial activity 'as is' which is **completely non-profit** o_o.

-This means my personal **non-profit aspirations that survives on donations!** Because I'm also spending my time to develop anything, or to explaining something (including examples etc.).
+This means my personal **non-profit aspirations that survives on donations!** Because I'm spending my time to develop anything, or to explaining something (including examples etc.).

-Thus, some donations, even small like a cup of coffee for me (for bugs, coffee first, you know :)), are really can help to support some new develop for existing things, or for some new, or just for thanks.
+Thus, some donations, even small like a cup of coffee for me ( *for bugs, coffee first,* you know :) ) really can support some new develop, or just for really "Thank you, Denis".

 <table align="center" width="96%" border="0" cellpadding="0" cellspacing="0">
  <tr>
    <td style="background:#5C9ECF; width:9px;"><span class="" aria-hidden="true"></span></td>
-   <td style="border:1px solid #AAAAAA; border-left:0px; padding:5px;">Briefly, or for your tl;dr: If something are helpful for you from me, donations are welcome, and thanks! :)</td>
+   <td style="border:1px solid #AAAAAA; border-left:0px; padding:5px;"><strong>tl;dr:</strong> If something is helpful from me, donations are welcome, and thanks! :)</td>
  </tr>
 </table>

 ## Donation

+<span class="label label-success">!
+Firstly,</span>
+I do not call anyone for help to me.
+This is **optional.** Read above. !

 Please note my personal contacts, to be sure that's me.

 * entry.reg@gmail.com ( primary and the same as for github.com/3F )
 * xDev3F@gmail.com

-Contact with me via GitHub if you still not sure!
+Contact with me via **GitHub** if you still not sure!

 ### PayPal